- About Us

 - Lawyer Referral

-The independent survey, conducted in June 2018, was administered by Metroline Research Group on behalf of Deutschmann Law.
-Over 800 Ontario licensed drivers between the ages of 25-74 participated.
-All were identified as a decision-maker regarding their auto insurance policy.
+The independent survey, conducted in September 2019, was administered by Metroline Research Group on behalf of Deutschmann Law.
+Over 800 Ontario licensed drivers between the age of 18 -74 participated.
+All were identified as decision-makers regarding their auto insurance policy.

 About Deutschmann Law Professional Corporation